Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Instabilities of wormholes

 \subsection{Singularity of the gravito-electromagnetic effective potential}

 As we have mentioned before, the coupling function $Z$ is not positive definite and vanishes at

 introducing the divergent behavior in $V_{11}$.
 In the EMP spacetime, $\zeta_\pm$ mark critical points at which the electromagnetic field transitions from a conventional regime on one side to a phantom-like regime on the other side and can cause the effective potential $V_{11}$ to diverge due to the presence of $Z$ on the denominator.
-In the Type I black hole scenario, these divergences are strictly confined within the Cauchy horizon ($r_->\zeta_+$), a condition equivalent to
+Such phantom-like behavior of the electromagnetic field is not intrinsic to the Maxwell 2-form $F_{\mu\nu}$ itself, but is induced entirely by the nonminimal coupling $Z^{-1}$ between the Maxwell field and the phantom scalar field in the Lagrangian.
+The primary source of the singular behavior of $V_{11}$ is the phantom scalar field: The singular behavior of the gravito-electromagnetic effective potential is a direct consequence of their coupling to the phantom scalar field.
+If the phantom scalar field were absent, the EMP action would reduce to the Einstein--Maxwell action, and the spacetime would revert to the stable RN solution.
+In this limit, the singular behavior of the gravito-electromagnetic effective potential would cease to exist.